Growing Up REALLY Drug Free --- A True Story

 Chiropractors.
 They didn't just "crunch bones" or "crack joints"

-number of individuals Dad helped restore to health who had been
+of a number of individuals Dad helped restore to health who had been

 essentially sent home to die by some of the most prestigious medical